Three Must-Visit North Fork Wineries

 RGNY

 RGNY might feel like one of the newer names on the North Fork, but the family behind it has been making wine for generations.
-The González family, originally from Parras, Mexico, started with their winery RGMX (the “RG” stands for Rivero González).
-In 2018, they bought Martha Clara Vineyards in the North Fork and gave it a new life as RGNY, bringing a fresh perspective to the region.
+The González family, originally from Parras, Mexico, started with their winery RGMX (the “RG” stands for Rivero González, and MX for Mexico).
+In 2018, they acquired their New York property, then Martha Clara Vineyards, and breathed new life into it as RGNY, bringing a fresh perspective to the region.

 I met with Andres Guajardo, the international sales director, who summed up his take on Long Island wine perfectly: “Long Island is not a place for formula wines.
 The weather changes year to year, as do the wines.
 That’s a good thing, because what people want today is the expression of terroir, not the same thing every year.”